-YPT’s Least Visited Countries tour is now in its third year and we’ve established plenty of local contacts with insider knowledge so we can take you to some places you won’t find in any travel guide
+YPT’s Least Visited Countries tour is now in its fourth year and we’ve established plenty of local contacts with insider knowledge so we can take you to some places you won’t find in any travel guide

 We start our tour in Palau, an independent country in free association with the United States, and explore its World War Two history, island culture and make the most out of some of the best waters the planet has to offer with options to dive, snorkel, kayak and even swim in the infamous Jellyfish Lake!
 We’ll head on to Pohnpei, the main island of the Federated States of Micronesia for Christmas Day and another country ticked off the list, while we also check out Japanese war remnants and local markets.